buxtronix/iot-pi-hat/README.md

 The bottom of the board contains the female headers, all other parts are on the top.
 Ensure the 28-pin header goes against the board edge (J1/Pi), not the other 28-pin spot which is available for expansion use.

+The board allows for either one dual-usb socket to be mounted, or two single-usb sockets to be mounted.
+The latter is useful if using both USB ports and physical spacing necessitates.
+See [this image](images/render-4.jpg) for how the dual-socket version looks.

 # Usage